Samuel-DiMaggio/SDS-Prescreen-Tool/README.md

 Verify using command python -m nuitka --version

 ## If applicable, convert .ipynb to .py
 If you are using jupyter notebook, you will need to download your .ipynb file as a .py file.
-To do this open the .ipynb file in juypter notebook.
-Under the file tab, scroll down to download as, to the right will be a list.
+To do this, open the .ipynb file in juypter notebook.
+Under the file tab, scroll down to "download as".
+To the right will be a list.
 Select python (.py).
-Basically, this will just copy your .ipynb as a .py file.
+This will just copy your .ipynb as a .py file.

 ## Basics:
+Note: I am not going to go through every fine detail, since there is a lot to go through.
+I would use the manual provided in the link above and read the additional information.
+However, below are some basic things to know along with some helpful tips that I wish were explained more in detail when I started to figure this out.

-1. Use command line
+1. Use the command line
 2. Set or change directory where .py file is located
 Example: cd C:\Users\Your_Name\Desktop\folder
-3.
+3. Basic code: python -m nuitka --onefile program.py

 ## Some of my Tips
-1. Use --help to get
+1. Use --help to lookup what each command does.
-2. Read the manual when you get lost, however
+2. When you get lost, read the manual, google how others have used the code, and/or read through forums to find whether or not its a bug.
+If its a bug, Nuitka's website suggests reporting the issue on their bug tracker: https://github.com/Nuitka/Nuitka/issues
-3. Make sure to enable pluggins, if unsure read through the --help in command line
+3. Make sure to enable plug-ins, if unsure read through the --help in command line
-4. use --plugin-enable=anti-bloat to reduce size of the exe file or unwanted files in the file.dist
+4. Use --plugin-enable=anti-bloat to reduce size of the exe file or unwanted files in the file.dist.
+This reduces dependency creep of unwanted files from other python libraries from being stored into the executable file.
+5. When using a gui, research which module will be needed.
+For example, SimplePyGUI is a tkinter module while PyQT has a seperate module that you will need to reference.
+6. Understand the basic code first.
+Add key information after --onefile or --standalone but before the file.py.
+7. Debugg the program using --onefile, before using --standalone.
+Using --standalone will make sure its distributable, while --onefile will only work on your PC.
-5. Be prepared to compile lots of extension modules by using --module some_module.py for every module that is needed or missing.
+8. Be prepared to compile lots of extension modules by using --module some_module.py for every module that is needed or missing.
 The unknown modules can be determine by trial and error with running the new exe file in Virtual Studio.
-6. Be prepared to add files to the file.dist folder from specific folders.
+9. Be prepared to add files to the file.dist folder from specific folders.
 These files aren't located in the correct file location when compiling, this results in an error.
-The list below were the missing files based off of my imported libraries in my python code:
+Refer to the list below for missing file locations based off of my imported libraries in my python code:

 located in directory:
 ...\AppData\Roaming\Python\Python38\site-packages\tensorflow\lite